 Community ownership

 In 2012, a section of woodland along the Turret Burn, between Mungall Park and Lady Mary’s Walk was purchased for the people of Crieff.
 The purchase was led by a working group under the auspices of the Crieff and Upper Strathearn Partnership, and upon completion of the purchase, the title for the land was transferred to the Crieff Community Initiative to be held in trust for the people of Crieff.
-This area of community-owned land was known as Acorn Dell and renamed Turretbank Wood in December 2016.
+This area of community-owned land was known as Acorn Dell and following a survey of local residents was renamed Turretbank Wood in 2016 and the title deed for the land was taken over by Crieff Community Trust following retirement and dissolution of Crieff Community Initiative.

 Here is a map showing the location and extent of the community owned land at Turretbank Wood (in pink and blue).